 On February 17, 2017, in Arnold Goldstein, et al. v.
-Exxon Mobil Corporation, et al., we and PBF LLC, and our subsidiaries, PBF Western Region LLC and Torrance Refining Company LLC and the manager of our Torrance refinery along with ExxonMobil were named as defendants in a class action and representative action complaint.
+Exxon Mobil Corporation, et al., we and PBF LLC, and our subsidiaries, PBF Energy Western Region LLC ("PBF Western Region") and Torrance Refining Company LLC and the manager of our Torrance refinery along with ExxonMobil were named as defendants in a class action and representative action complaint.
 The complaint was filed in the Superior Court of the State of California, County of Los Angeles and alleges negligence, strict liability, ultra-hazardous activity, a continuing private nuisance, a permanent private nuisance, a continuing public nuisance, a permanent public nuisance and trespass resulting from the February 18, 2015 electrostatic precipitator ("ESP") explosion at the Torrance refinery which was then owned and operated by ExxonMobil.
 The operation of the Torrance refinery by the PBF entities subsequent to our acquisition in July 2016 is also referenced in the complaint.
 To the extent that plaintiffs' claims relate to the ESP explosion, ExxonMobil retained responsibility for any liabilities that would arise from the lawsuit pursuant to the agreement relating to the acquisition of the Torrance refinery.
 On July 2, 2018, the Court granted leave to plaintiffs to file a Second Amended Complaint alleging groundwater contamination.
 With the filing of the Second Amended Complaint, plaintiffs added an additional plaintiff, Hany Youssef.
 On October 15, 2019, the judge granted certification to two limited classes of property owners with Youssef as the sole class representative and named plaintiff, rejecting two other proposed subclasses based on negligence and on strict liability for ultrahazardous activities.
 The certified subclasses relate to trespass claims for ground contamination and nuisance for air emissions.
 On May 5, 2021, the Court granted plaintiffs leave to amend their complaint for the third time to substitute Navarro for Youssef.
 On July 5, 2022, the Court issued a final order ruling that plaintiffs' Motion to Substitute Navarro as Class Representative was denied and decertifying both of plaintiffs' proposed Air and Ground Subclasses.
 The order provided that the case will proceed with Navarro as the sole plaintiff.
 On September 22, 2022, the Ninth Circuit Court of Appeals affirmed.
 On February 27, 2023, the Court issued an order granting our motion for judgment on the pleadings and dismissed plaintiff's trespass claim with prejudice and granted plaintiff leave to amend his nuisance claims in conformity with the order if he can do so consistent with Rule 11 of the Federal Rules of Civil Procedures.
 On March 27, 2023, plaintiff filed a Fourth Amended Complaint relating to the remaining nuisance claims.
 On May 23, 2023, the Court denied our motion to dismiss on the pleadings for plaintiff's failure to establish standing to bring the nuisance claims.
 After completing further discovery, on August 28, 2023, we filed a Motion for Summary Judgment.
 On October 18, 2023, the Court issued an order granting our motion, adjudged that plaintiff take nothing, and that the action be dismissed with prejudice.
 The order also allows us to recover the costs of suit pursuant to a bill of costs.
-On October 30, 2023, plaintiff filed a notice of appeal to the Ninth Circuit regarding the Court's order granting summary judgment and the Court has granted them an extension to file their opening brief, which is now due May 20, 2024.
+On October 30, 2023, plaintiff filed a notice of appeal to the Ninth Circuit regarding the Court's order granting summary judgment.
+The Court has granted plaintiff extensions of approximately 90 days to file their opening brief, which they filed on May 27, 2024.
+Our After being granted a similar 90-day extension, we filed our answering brief on September 25, 2024.
+Plaintiff's reply brief is due September 25, 2024 January 24, 2025.
 We presently believe the outcome of this litigation will not have a material impact on our financial position, results of operations, or cash flows.